 Aurobindo then goes on to explain the more profound meaning and nature of Sanatan Dharma.
 Here, Sanatan Dharma should not be seen in a reductionist way i.e., as signifying a way of worshipping or as a way of faith and profession, but rather should be seen as a way of life.
 ‘It is life itself; it is something that has not much to be believed as lived’.
 Dharma is a Sanskrit non-translatable word that has no equivalent in the English language.
 Approximately it can be understood as denoting ‘righteous duty’.
 Dharma sustains life and order.
 Dharma exists at every level i.e., at an individual level, societal level, and cosmic level.

 It is this message of Sanatan Dharma that has to be delivered by India to the world.
 This is the reason why India shall rise, and India will rise.
 India’s role is not limited only to its own self-interests or its own geography, but rather, India exists for humanity, which is why India needs to be great.
-Aurobindo seemingly takes a dig at the paradoxical modern Western nation-states that try to crush the spirits of the colonized nations despite talking about the high morals like liberty and equality.
+Aurobindo seemingly takes a dig at the paradoxical modern Western nation-states that try to crush the spirits of the colonized nations despite talking about the high morals of liberty and equality.
 Rabindranath Tagore further developed this argument in his writings on nationalism.
 Tagore criticized Western nationalism for being exclusivist and imperialist.
 This frustration with the West was expressed aptly in his pamphlet called ‘Crisis in Civilization’ after witnessing the wide-scale destruction in World War II.

 Aurobindo then proceeds to elaborate on what he considers as the central truth of Sanatan Dharma.
-It is the existence of the Ishwar in each and every living entity – be it humans, or trees, or animals that points out to the recognition of the fundamental equality of every living being on the planet.
+It is the existence of Ishwar in each and every living entity – be it humans, or trees, or animals that points out to the recognition of the fundamental equality of every living being on the planet.
 It is in sharp contrast to the non-Indic philosophies where humans are taken as the center of the earth, having supremacy and right over other beings.
 In the philosophy of Sanatan Dharma, it is recognized that humans have a more evolved consciousness where they can overcome their passions and desires to seek the ultimate truth.
 However, this recognition does not grant humans a right over other beings; rather it makes them even more duty-bound to preserve and conserve the life and dignity of other beings.
 The presence of ‘Brahm’ in every living being establishes the equality of all inherently.

 Aurobindo says that Ishwar has given an additional responsibility to those who are adequately capable in material and spiritual terms towards those who are at the margins.
 Those who carry out righteous actions to fulfill this responsibility, Ishwar keeps a protective eye on them and prevents them from being fearful.
 Aurobindo also experienced this during his jail term, where he was initially fearful but very soon was liberated from this emotion.
 He was directed by ‘Vasudeva’ to obliterate the sufferings of the weak and to walk tall – never to fear, never to hesitate.
 It is by fulfilling this dharma that Aurobindo thought he was helped by Vasudeva himself through a human agency to be acquitted and come out of jail.